 How much can I borrow?

-How much you can borrow all depends on whether the lender treats you as self-employed or employed contractor for income verification.
+How much you can borrow all depends on how you're assessed for income verification.

 Income assessment for day-rate contractors

-It's common for workers with fixed-term or rolling contracts denominated in foreign currency to receive earnings into a limited company and pay their own tax.
+It's common for workers with fixed-term or rolling contracts denominated in foreign income to receive earnings into a limited company and pay their own tax.

-Even though you're self-employed, in the right circumstances, contractors can be treated as employed for mortgage purposes.
-In such cases, the lender will base affordability and income assessment using your contract's day rate pay.
+However, in the right circumstances, contractors can be treated as employed for mortgage purposes.
+In such cases, the lender will base affordability and income assessment using your contract's daily rate of pay.

 This can be hugely advantageous, as it often means you can borrow more than if you're assessed as a self-employed company director.

-Many providers will average the last two financial years or the latest year's figures if it's lower than the previous year.
+Many providers will average the last two financial years or the latest year's figures if it's higher or lower than the previous year.

 How lender's determine if they'll use your day-rate